Ragebul Ahsan Ripu

 Ragebul Ahsan Ripu (born 6 November 1956) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Bogra-6 constituency during 2023–2024.
-He is serving as Awami League's Bogura district unit general secretary since 2019.
+He has been serving as the Awami League's Bogra district unit general secretary since 2019.

 Career

-Ripu was elected as a joint secretary of the Bogra District Awami League on 2015 council.
-He got nomination from Awami League on 3 January 2023.
+Ripu was elected as a joint secretary of the Bogra District Awami League on the 2015 council.
+He got a nomination from the Awami League on 3 January 2023.

-Ripu was detained after the fall of the Sheikh Hasina led Awami League government.
+Ripu was detained after the fall of the Sheikh Hasina-led Awami League government.
 He suffered from a cardiac arrest while in pre-trial detention at Bogura District Jail.